-- Coaches pitch from being on one knee, essentially throwing darts (baseball), throw underhand (softball) as an adult standing and throwing results in a way too high of an arm angle that the ball comes from to home plate.
-They place a regular plastic baseball bucket in front of themselves and use a glove as added protection.
-They are encouraged to move closer/further away depending on the hitter's ability and if they are throwing overhand or underhand to the hitter. - Baseball: Coaches are encouraged to throw underhand to all of the batters for the first week, however, after the first week they can throw overhand or underhand based on the player's ability.
-The goal is to eventually get everyone hitting overhand pitching for the 9U division
+- 23. The Easton Soft Stitch Incredi-ball will be utilized as the game ball. - 24.
+As the coach's pitch to their batters from such close proximity, using these balls provides a safety factor when coaches get hit with a line drive / hard ground ball. - 25.
+This also encourages players to get in front of the ball and not just hold their glove out to the side of their body when attempting to field or catch a ball. - 26.
+Coaches pitch from being on one knee, essentially throwing darts (baseball), throw underhand (softball) as an adult standing and throwing results in a way too high of an arm angle that the ball comes from to home plate. - 27.
+The coach places a regular plastic baseball bucket in front of themselves and use a glove as added protection. - 28.
+The coaches are encouraged to move closer/further away depending on the hitter's ability and if they are throwing overhand or underhand to the hitter. - 29.
+Baseball coaches are encouraged to throw underhand to all the batters for the first week, however, after the first week they can throw overhand or underhand based on the player's ability.
+The goal is to eventually get everyone hitting overhand pitching for the 9U division.

-Catchers:
+CATCHING:

-• The Catcher for the next inning should be the first batter so they have time to get the gear on.
-Catchers don not throw each ball back to the coach/pitcher.
-If they miss it, they leave it and get ready for the next pitch.
-If they catch it they just roll it behind their back or flip it up to the coach at the home plate area that is helping out (making sure catchers don't get too close hitters, hitter's stand properly, ect)
+- 30. The catcher for the next inning should be the first batter so they have time to get the gear on. - 31.
+Catchers do not throw each ball back to the coach/pitcher. - 32.
+If the catcher misses the ball, they leave it and get ready for the next pitch. - 33.
+If they catch the ball, they just roll it behind their back or flip it up to the home plate area coach that is helping out.
+Home plate area coach is making sure catchers don't get too close hitters, hitter's stand properly, etc.